proudCobolWriter/lua-ez-delaunay/README.md

 ## Addendum

-This module doesn't support native lua, it was written in Luau fashion (roblox) which occasionally uses the extended Roblox syntax running this piece of code in a native lua interpreter will raise a syntax error
+This module doesn't support native lua, it was written in Luau fashion (roblox) which occasionally uses the extended Roblox syntax, running this piece of code in a native lua interpreter will raise a syntax error.

 Although, if you have little knowledge with luau you should be able to make it work, as luau features the C++ assignment operators and typechecking.